-Keep your sense of humour through these trying times!
+When it comes to working from home, survival is key.
+That, and keeping your sense of humour through these trying times!

 Once upon a time, I dreamed of effortlessly balancing work and home life.
 I conjured up visions of intense productivity on my laptop while working from home, punctuated by pauses when I would serve freshly baked vegan muffins to my adoring and well-mannered children.
 I would be the scheduling supremo, dressing my children in coordinated outfits and my 12-person dinner parties would be the talk of the town.
 I would single-handedly dispel the myth that women can’t have it all.
 In my dream, I am immaculately coiffed, with washboard abs and a Pulitzer nomination would be winging its way to me in the post.
 My dream came true.
 I am now working from home.

 I need to be close enough to the house to connect Wifi but distanced enough from the domestic chaos to get anything done.
 I draft this paragraph with my laptop perched precariously on the steering wheel.
 The car is hot; I open the windows.
 There are mosquitoes; I close the windows.
 By the time I’ve finished this article, I may have contracted heat-stroke.
 There are no vegan muffins, no Cordon Bleu dinners and no prestigious literary awards on the horizon.
 And I’ve accidentally honked at the neighbours – twice.

 Work from home, and its tersely efficient-sounding acronym WFH, is clearly an oxymoron.
 The challenge lies in the unceremonious and rather sudden smushing of our professional and personal spaces.
 The ideal WFH scenario would be me on my lonesome (bliss).
-The pandemic-driven real-life version of WFH includes: my husband Works From Home, the Dogs Bark From Home, and the children Play Indoor Football from Home.
+The pandemic-driven real-life version includes: HWFH – Husband Works From Home, DBFH – Dogs Bark From Home and CPIFFH – Children Play Indoor Football from Home.

 As the kids scavenge for obsolete devices to begin another round of online schooling, I realise in this season of home-based learning, it may be that I have learnt the most.
 I call it (virtual) COVID University where you graduate with a degree in home survival.
 Enrolment was mandatory.
 COVID University has several parallels to my own first-year college experience, namely, the weight gain (that pandemic sourdough!), the procrastination and the day-drinking.
 However, just like with college, I absorbed a few lessons which have better equipped me to deal with (what is becoming) a very long term.
-Allow me to share the home survival guide Cliff Notes with you.
+Allow me to share the five home survival guide Cliff Notes with you.

 Read more: Top Tips For Working From Home With Kids

-Maintain Good Habits
+1. Home Survival: Maintain Good Habits

 The most valuable text I read and reread during this time was James Clear’s Atomic Habits.
-Habits make up an estimated 50% of our day, and a clear idea on how to maintain good habits is essential to our well-being.
+Habits make up an estimated 50% of our day, and a clear idea of how to maintain good habits is essential to our well-being.
 While most of us have had our daily schedules upended by stay-at-home measures, maintaining a rigorous internal rhythm of familiar habits gave me a sense of normalcy and routine (but perhaps Clear was not commending my Net-A-Porter addiction and day-night pyjama routine).
 So, I reverted to my pre-pandemic schedule which means waking up at 6am and heading straight to the Living Room Gym.
 It also meant refusing to stumble down the slippery slope of late-night Netflix and wine.
 Fight the good fight to maintain good habits.

 Clear also cites four rules for creating a new habit.
 The first rule is: make it easy.
 Splice the goal into its component parts; each part should be small.
 As small as an atom (hence “atomic habits”).
 It should be such a small action that you cannot not do it.
-For example, given night time socialising has decreased, you decide to use your evenings to read.
+For example, given nighttime socialising has decreased, you decide to use your evenings to read.
 Begin by setting yourself a specific goal.
 Simply saying you’ll “Read more” is vague and useless, so it’s no surprise you find yourself mindlessly scrolling Instagram instead.
 Create a specific, “atom-sized” goal – for example, read one page before bed.
 This is a goal you can definitely achieve.
 The next day, increase to two pages and so on and so forth.
 As the scope of your habit increases, so too does your willpower.

 The second rule is: make it attractive.
 In a bid to decrease drinking alcohol, I started filling my wine glass with juice and my champagne flutes with sparkling water.
 I allow my mind to play tricks on me – drinking from a glass orb is sexier than drinking from a mug and less conspicuous at a dinner together.
 During this experiment, I realised a large part of our habits are muscle memory – in this case, simply the act of lifting a champagne flute to my lips was relaxing.
 Try it for yourself!